LSL000UD/RSNA2022-7th-Place/README.md

 ## Training

-Since I debug these experiments step-by-step, it may be little bit complicated to reproduce all the experiments i have done
+Training code is modified directly on nn-UNet, so it may not be well organized.

 1. Stage 1